A tag may refer to any of the following:

-1. When referring to HTML, XML, or other markup languages a tag is an element inserted into a document or file that changes the look of content or performs an action.
-As seen in the HTML tag example, an HTML element has an open tag (start tag) that contains the name and any attributes and a close tag (end tag) that contains a forward slash and the name of the tag being closed.
+1. With HTML, XML, and other markup languages, a tag is an element inserted into a document or file that changes the look of content or performs an action.
+Below is an HTML element with an open tag (start tag) showing the name and attribute, and a close tag (end tag) showing a forward slash and open tag name.

-Each tag is contained within a less than and greater than angle brackets and everything between the opening and closing tag is displayed or affected by the tag.
-In the above example, the <a> tag is creating a link called "Computer Hope" that is pointing to the hope.html file.
+Each tag is contained between less than and greater than angle brackets, and everything between the opening and closing tag is displayed or affected by the tag.
+In the example above, the <a> tag is creating a link called "Computer Hope" that is pointing to the hope.html file.

 For tags with no closing tag, like the <img> tag, it's best practice to end the tag with a forward slash, as shown below.

 2. A tag is a short (usually one word) description of an HTML object or link.
 These tags are often placed in a tag cloud (weighted list or word cloud) to show the most popular website or blog words, and to help visitors find information of interest.

 The picture is an example of a tag cloud of the text contained on this page that was generated using the TagCrowd website.